How will voting go on Oct. 29?

 You want to vote but not make a choice?
 Then you can cast a blank ballot.
 You vote blank by not making any boxes red and not writing or signing on the ballot paper.
 You leave the ballot blank.
 A blank vote does not count in the results per candidate and number of seats per political party.

 Ballots on which several boxes have been made red or on which there are texts or drawings that make you recognizable are invalid.
 The vote does not count in the results per candidate and number of seats per political party.
-So make sure that you redline only one white dot before the candidate of your choice.
+So make sure that you color only one white dot red before the candidate of your choice.

 So blank votes and invalid votes do not count but are included when calculating turnout: the number of people who came to the polling station to vote.